tmcw/systemfontstack/README.md

 Webfonts were great when most computers only had a handful of good fonts pre-installed.
-Thanks to font creation and buying by Apple, Microsoft, Google, and other folks, most computers have good - no, great - fonts installed, and they're a great option if you want to _not_ load a separate font.
+Thanks to font creation and buying by Apple, Microsoft, Google, and other folks, most computers have good—no, great—fonts installed, and they're a great option if you want to _not_ load a separate font.

 Some of the disadvantages of webfonts are: